deepmedia/multiplatform-testing/readme.md

 A few things are required to test Android Native targets:

-1. The Android SDK should be installed, including the Command Line tools.
+1. The Android SDK Command Line tools.
 The plugin will look for the SDK in `$ANDROID_HOME`, but you can configure the directory:

    ```kotlin
    multiplatformTesting {